Scalable Reactive Atomistic Dynamics with GAIA: Supplementary information

 \subsection{Related work}

-In this subsection, we review prior work and highlight the contributions of GAIA.
+In this subsection, we review prior work and contextualize the contributions of GAIA.

-\bmhead{Datasets} Since the Titan25 dataset has been developed for general-purpose use, here we focus primarily on the corresponding datasets, rather than system or task-specific ones.
+\bmhead{MLIP datasets} Since the Titan25 dataset has been developed for general-purpose use, here we focus primarily on the corresponding datasets, rather than system or task-specific ones.

-Following the advent of Materials Project~\cite{JOHC13_s}, numerous datasets have been introduced for bulk crystal structures.
-MPF~\cite{CO22} and MPTrj~\cite{DZJR23_s} were pioneering efforts that curate data from MP into MLIP datasets at the million scale.
-Subsequently, the dataset size has progressively grown, through GNoME~\cite{MBSA23}, MatterSim~\cite{YHZL24}, and Alexandria~\cite{SCRL24}, culminating in the OMat24 dataset \cite{BSFW24_s} containing 100 million snapshots.
+Following the advent of Materials Project~\cite{JOHC13s}, numerous datasets have been introduced for bulk crystal structures.
+MPF~\cite{CO22} and MPTrj~\cite{DZJR23s} were pioneering efforts that curated data from the Materials Project into MLIP datasets at the million scale.
+Subsequently, dataset sizes have progressively grown, through GNoME~\cite{MBSA23}, MatterSim~\cite{YHZL24}, and Alexandria~\cite{SCRL24}, culminating in the OMat24 dataset \cite{BSFW24s} that contains 100 million data points.

-Moving from bulk structures, OC20~\cite{CDGL20_s} and OC22~\cite{TLSW22} addressed the adsorption of CHNO-based adsorbates on slabs, thereby capturing interfacial interactions at surfaces, which are also among the central goals of our approach.
-ODAC23~\cite{SCYB24_s} and ODAC25~\cite{SBYC25_s} focused on a different type of adsorption, namely the adsorption of CO$_2$, H$_2$O, N$_2$, and O$_2$ on metal-organic frameworks.
-In addition, the molecular datasets such as OMol25~\cite{LSST25_s} and OMC25~\cite{GBYS25_s} were developed very recently.
-OMol25 provides extensive coverage of intra- and intermolecular interactions, including diverse charge and spin stages, solvation, and reactivity.
+Moving beyond bulk structures, OC20~\cite{CDGL20s} and OC22~\cite{TLSW22} addressed the adsorption of CHNO-based adsorbates on slabs, thereby capturing interfacial interactions at surfaces, which are also among the central goals of our approach.
+ODAC23~\cite{SCYB24} and ODAC25~\cite{SBYC25s} focused on a different type of adsorption, namely the adsorption of CO$_2$, H$_2$O, N$_2$, and O$_2$ on metal-organic frameworks.
+In addition, the molecular datasets such as OMol25~\cite{LSST25s} and OMC25~\cite{GBYS25s} were developed very recently.
+OMol25 provides extensive coverage of intra- and intermolecular interactions, including diverse charge and spin states, solvation, and reactivity.
 OMC25 was introduced as a molecular crystal dataset.